Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Introduction

-The main contributions are summarized as follows: \begin{itemize} \item This work proposes AdvImmu that is independent of reference images and resilient to various adverse weather conditions.
+The main contributions of this paper are highlighted as follows: \begin{itemize} \item This work proposes AdvImmu that is independent of reference images and resilient to various adverse weather conditions.
 It considers both local temporal correlations to enhance model performance and global randomness to prevent overfitting to specific temporal patterns. \item AdvImmu also includes an image-level regularizer and an inter-class contrastive regularizer to enhance the model's across-weather generalization, and additionally unfolds both regularizers into layers by deep unfolding to avoid instability and suboptimal performance. \item The training of AdvImmu needs to overcome SAM's category-agnostic issue in the output.
-To this end, SBICAC algorithm is proposed to generate category IDs serving as training labels based on SAM's output. \item Extensive experiments demonstrate that the proposed AdvImmu can generalize well under various adverse weather conditions.
+To this end, an unsupervised clustering algorithm (\ie, SBICAC) is proposed to generate category IDs serving as training labels based on SAM's output. \item Extensive experiments demonstrate that the proposed AdvImmu can generalize well under various adverse weather conditions.
 It outperforms existing state-of-the-art (SOTA) method by 88.56\% in mean Intersection over Union (mIoU). \end{itemize}

+The remainder of this paper is organized as follows. \Cref{related_work} provides an overview of the related works. \Cref{methodology} elaborates on the proposed methodologies. \Cref{experiments} presents a comprehensive set of experiments along with empirical analyses. \Cref{conclusion} concludes this paper.